 A technical report has been prepared for Augusta Gold Corp.
 (Augusta, Augusta Gold, or the Company) by Forte Dynamics for the Bullfrog Gold Project (Project, project, or Bullfrog Project) in Nye County, Nevada.
+This is a Technical Report Summary (TRS) summarizing an Initial Assessment of Mineral Resources aligned with Securities and Exchange Commission Regulation S-K subpart 1300 (S-K 1300).

-This report was prepared for the purpose of producing an updated mineral resource statement aligned with Canadian Institute of Mining (CIM) National Instrument (NI) 43-101 for the project that includes new drilling information, and geologic modeling associated with the work that was completed through 2021.
+This report was prepared for the purpose of producing an updated mineral resource statement for the project that includes new drilling information, and geologic modeling associated with the work that was completed through 2021.